Rhinoceros beetle monitoring with pheromone traps: how RB Lure works in oil palm and coconut

 | Safety | Non-hazardous, eco-friendly |

-Where Pheromone Trapping Fits in IPM
+Where pheromone trapping fits in IPM

 Pheromone trapping is one component of integrated rhinoceros beetle management, not a standalone solution.
 A complete IPM approach includes:

-Cultural Control
+Cultural control

 Manage breeding sites by chipping, burning, or treating old palm trunks.
 Proper management of EFB mulch piles.
 Remove or treat decomposing organic matter that serves as larval habitat.

-Biological Control
+Biological control

 Oryctes rhinoceros nudivirus (OrNV) and Metarhizium majus (fungal pathogen) are biological control agents used in some regions.
 Effectiveness varies by beetle population and environmental conditions.

-Pheromone Trapping
+Pheromone trapping

 Mass trapping with aggregation pheromone lures to monitor population levels and reduce adult numbers.
 Most effective when deployed early in replanting and maintained consistently throughout the high-risk immature phase.

-Physical Protection
+Physical protection

 Wire netting around young palm spear leaves can physically exclude beetles from the growing point during the most vulnerable establishment period.